backube/volsync/docs/usage/volume-populator/index.rst

         kind: VolumeSnapshot
         name: volsync-rclone-replicationdestination-dest-20230813072935

 Now a PVC can be created that uses this ReplicationDestination.

-Here's an example PVC that will populate the volume from the snapshot created by the ReplicationDestination.
+This PVC will be populated with the contents of the VolumeSnapshot indicated in the ``status.latestImage`` of the ReplicationDestination.

 .. code-block:: yaml
     :caption: PVC object